apache/camel-website/content/blog/2024/02/camel44-whatsnew/index.md

 if you remove `source` then the message body is used as input (default).
 The result is converted to a Java `float`,

+**NOTE:**
+If you take a closer look in the screenshot above, then the debugger reveals that the `Exchange` has no message headers, and that the message body is empty (`null`).
+The example is exclusively using variables to gather and compute data; without the need to store and restore data on message header/body during routing.
+This is a cleaner and elegant practice.

 ## Camel JBang (Camel CLI)